-Petroglyph - Wikipedia A petroglyph is an image created by removing part of a rock surface by incising, picking, carving, or abrading, as a form of rock art Outside North America, scholars often use terms such as "carving", "engraving", or other descriptions of the technique to refer to such images
+Petroglyph - Wikipedia A petroglyph is an image created by removing part of a rock surface by incising, picking, carving, or abrading, as a form of rock art The term generally refers to rock engravings of ancient origin, often associated with prehistoric peoples

 Petroglyph National Monument (U. S. National Park Service) Petroglyph National Monument protects one of the largest petroglyph sites in North America, featuring designs and symbols carved onto volcanic rocks by Native Americans and Spanish settlers 400 to 700 years ago

-Types of Rock Art: Petroglyphs and Pictographs - Geology. com What is a Petroglyph?
+Photos of Petroglyphs, Pictographs, Rock Art - Geology. com What is a Petroglyph?
 A petroglyph is an image that is carved into a rock This "carving" can produce a visible indentation in the rock, or it can simply be the scratching away of a weathered surface to reveal unweathered material of a different color below

 Petroglyphs: Definition, Types, Examples: ArtsLookUp. com What is a Petroglyph?
 In paleolithic art, the word "petroglyph" (from the French word "pétroglyphe", itself derived from the Greek words "petra" meaning stone, and "glyphein" meaning to carve) refers to any image chiselled into a natural rock surface